If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 So, while Vessi repeatedly describes their dyma-tex material as a “breathable knit,” I’d argue that it’s only breathable compared to rubber rain boots.

-As a comparison, I recently reviewed the Allbirds Wool Loungers, slip-on shoes made from merino wool.
+As a comparison, I recently wrote an Allbirds Wool Loungers shoes review, slip-on shoes made from merino wool.

 Although my Allbirds shoes aren’t technically waterproof, they keep my feet dry even in light rain, and my feet never sweat in them–even without socks.